LewisIsWorking/PathWarsWiki/Writerside/topics/Campaign-1-doomsday-funtime-128-to-200.md

 The group defeat Imron The Rake and Amar hits level 10.

-20 minutes is spent healing Allissee.
+20 minutes is spent healing Allisee.

 Current In-World Time = 17:30.